Combining tides with satellite data¶

 )

-# Plot quantiles
+# Plot tide height quantiles

 Creating reduced resolution 5000 x 5000 metre tide modelling array Modelling tides with EOT20 Computing tide quantiles Reprojecting tides into original resolution

-<xarray.plot.facetgrid.FacetGrid at 0x7f6047cf2350>
+<xarray.plot.facetgrid.FacetGrid at 0x7ce03e089d00>

 Modelling custom times¶